-An Emergency Card must be completed for each student yearly and updated whenever there is a change.
+An Emergency Card must be completed for each student yearly and updated whenever there is a change through the Data Confirmation process in Aeries.
 Please be sure to notify the office immediately of any changes to home address or home phone number.
 It is also extremely important that we have correct contact information (e.g. work, mobile, and home phone numbers) for parents/guardians in the event of an emergency.